hhariri/hhariri.github.io/_posts/2017-06-31-linting-your-kotlin-builds-intellij-idea.md

 <br/>

-All we need to provide is the name of the build step and the type of project.
-In the case of it being Maven or Gradle, the path to the build file.
+We need to provide the name of the build step and the type of project.
+In the case of it being Maven or Gradle, we also indicate the path to the build file.
 As soon as we enable this, we can get the same inspections we have in the IDE, running on the server.

 ## Examining inspections

-Once we have inspections configured and our build has run, we can click the new `Code Inspections` tab we can see the different issues raised, drilling down into each category
+Once we have inspections configured and our build has run, we can click the new `Code Inspections` tab and see the different issues raised, drilling down into each category

 <br/>

 ![Code Inspections]( {{ site.images }}/linting-part-1-4.png)
 <br/>

 Seeing inspections in TeamCity is nice, but sometimes we want to see this in the context of the project in our IDE.
 And this is possible - next to each inspection there's a line number which if we click on will open the inspection for us in the project in our IDE.
 However, we do need to have a TeamCity plugin installed in the IDE.
-If we click on the line without having that, TeamCity will provide us with the links to install this.

 <br/>

 ![IDE Plugins]({{ site.images }}/linting-part-1-5.png)

 <br/>

-With the plugin installed and set up correctly (i.e. configure the login to the right TeamCity server) and the project open, clicking on the inspection in TeamCity will take us directly to the issue in our project
+With the plugin installed, set up correctly (i.e. configure the login to the right TeamCity server) and the project open, clicking on the inspection in TeamCity will take us directly to the issue in our project

 <br/>